BradErickson/CopySwapVsCodeExtension/README.md

 VS Code extension that allows a user to paste code while copying the currently selected text.

 ## Requirements
-Download from vscode marketplace and use.
+Download from VSCODE extension marketplace and use.

 OR